A NEET score can open doors to medicine, but the right course choice shapes the career that follows.

 How to Apply for Counselling After NEET?

-There are two primary forms of NEET counselling:
+There are two main types of NEET counselling:

 - All India Quota (AIQ) (15%) for central institutes, deemed universities, and AIIMS/JIPMER seats (by MCC).